-Rick Slate, who brings 32 years of strength and conditioning experience, enters his third season with the Silver and Black as a strength and conditioning assistant.
+Rick Slate, who brings 33 years of strength and conditioning experience, enters his fourth season with the Silver and Black as a strength and conditioning assistant.
 He joined the Raiders after spending 25 seasons in Major League Baseball with the Florida Marlins, New York Mets and Atlanta Braves.